pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/untracked_files.png"> </p>

-git tell us that is aware of one new file inside of the repository but it doens't yet track this file.
+git tell us that is aware of one new file inside of the repository but it doesn’t yet track this file.
 To better understand the procedure we need to understand three different "locations".

-- **Working directory**: Refers to the directory we are working on (the folder of the project)
+- :computer: **Working directory** :computer:: Refers to the directory we are working on (the folder of the project)
-- **Staging area**: A "location" were we add all our changes before we do our commit.
-Basically, we make our changes (create new folders,new files, change files) and then mark these changes to be applyed.
+- :heavy_plus_sign: **Staging area** :heavy_plus_sign:: A "location" were we add all our changes before we do our commit.
+Basically, we make our changes (create new folders, new files, change files) and then mark these changes to be applyed.
-- **Repository**: The .git folder.
-When we make a commit this foler will get updated (see Section ...)
+- :red_circle: **Repository**: :red_circle: The .git folder.
+When we make a commit this folder will get updated (see Section ...)

 We can choose which of the changes we made we want to stage for a commit.